astrofrog/Astropy4MPIK/coordinates.rst

     >>> c.galactic
     <GalacticCoordinates l=121.17422 deg, b=-21.57283 deg>

-but explicit transformations via the `transform_to` method are also available::
+but explicit transformations via the ``transform_to`` method are also available::

     >>> c.transform_to(coord.GalacticCoordinates)
     <GalacticCoordinates l=121.17422 deg, b=-21.57283 deg>

-The `Coordinates` subpackage also provides a quick way to get coordinates for named objects (with an internet connection).
+The ``astropy.coordinates`` subpackage also provides a quick way to get coordinates for named objects (with an internet connection).
 All coordinate classes have a special class method, `from_name()`, that accepts a string and queries `Sesame
 <http://cds.u-strasbg.fr/cgi-bin/Sesame>`_ to retrieve coordinates for that